 These diverse commissions for the Royal Household can also be well illustrated when Ian’s was recently commissioned to create sculptures of a Stag, Labrador and a Mute Swan along with the Royal Crest and Sword for HRH Prince William of Wales; The Duke of Cambridge.
 Ian was also informed by HM The Queen at Windsor Castle that HRH Prince William was now to become the 1000 Knight of the Garter to hold this the highest order of chivalry, since 1348.

 Ian G Brennan's has also received commissions for other members of the Royal Family include a pair of similar sculptures created for HM The Queen's two sons, HRH Prince Edward, The Earl of Wessex and HRH Prince Andrew, The Duke of York when they were appointed Royal Knights of the Garter along with the gilded Coronet for HRH Princess Anne the Princess Royal when the princess was made a Lady of the Garter..

-To view the short 11 minute movie showing Ian at work, using 'Internet Explorer' directly on the page, please click here
+To view the short 11 minute movie showing Ian at work, please click here

 click to enlarge